VerzatileDev/Univeristy.5028CEM_TeachingMaterial/Session 5/README.md

    }
 ```

 * Finally, compile it and run it.
-You will see a track object with Sky texture in the scene.
+You will see an object with Sky texture in the scene.

 ![Tex1 picture](https://github.coventry.ac.uk/ac7020/212CR_TeachingMaterial/blob/master/Session%205/Readme%20Pictures/Track.JPG)